magician79/coding-standard/README.md

   - MINOR: new profiles, optional rules, docs, examples that don’t change defaults.
   - PATCH: bug fixes and small non-breaking updates.
 - Consumers can pin the package version in `composer.json` and choose when to upgrade.
+- In v1.1.x, the Pragmatic and Strict PHPCS profiles were internally refactored to build on top of the Doctrine Coding Standard.
+This reduces overlaps and conflicts.
+External usage (filenames, commands) remains unchanged.
+Consumers should verify their codebase against the new profiles upon upgrade.
 ---

 ## Troubleshooting